Light : Do We Even Know What It Is?

 Earlier I told you it is the photon, which is traveling, but this gives birth to new questions, that what is the photon?
 How was it formed?
 It is the basic unit that makes up all light.
 The photon is sometimes referred to as a "quantum" of electromagnetic energy.
 Photons are not thought to be made up of smaller particles.
 They are a basic unit of nature called an elementary particle.

 But we need to question ourselves again, once there was a time we thought atoms are the smallest indivisible particles but then we came to know there are further three divisions called the proton, neutron, and electron.
 Then we further divided into elementary particles.
 The Standard Model currently accounts for 6 quarks (up, down, strange, charm, bottom, top), 6 anti-quarks, 6 leptons (electron, muon and tau, and their respective neutrinos), 6 antileptons, 13 gauge bosons (8 gluons, photon, W+, W-, Z and graviton) and 1 Higgs boson.
 That adds up to 38 distinct elementary particles.
-So there must be more divisions of photons.
+So can there be more divisions of photons?
+We don't know but No, for now.

-But we will never be able to answer that because we could never see things smaller than photons.
+But we will never be able to observe smaller particles.
+That is because we could never see things smaller than photons.
 Why?
 Just think again how do you see things around you, by the light, which gets reflected, and what is light made of?
 Photons, so how could you reflect photons from something smaller than itself?
 So we cant divide photons further.

 That’s why we call it indivisible.
 But still, there is much inside it unknown to us.

-This light which is partially known to us is just an example, science is full of such example, but that’s what we do, put some stories to explain things.
+This light which is partially known to us is just an example, science is full of such examples, but that’s what we do.
+We shoot some stories to explain things and happenings around us.

 © 2018 Ravi Kola